Vegan Cold Soba Noodle Salad with Sesame Ginger Dressing

 I can never get enough noodles.
 Really, I could eat them multiple times a week and be SO happy.
 However, my husband is apparently tired of my typical peanutty sauce/noodles combo… I honestly don’t know who I married, ha!
 So I came up with a solution to my noodle relationship woes.

-If you are new to gluten free eating – or just curious! – you might have noticed that most soba noodles contain wheat.
+If you are new to gluten free eating – or just curious! – you might have noticed that most soba noodles contain actual wheat.
 And thinking that I’ve lost my gluten free marbles.
-Buckwheat, the gluten free flour that makes soba noodles, well, soba noodles, is very soft and unstructured and kind of tough to make noodles from.
+Buckwheat, the gluten free flour (that has nothing to do with actual wheat) used to make soba noodles, well, soba noodles, is very soft and unstructured and kind of tough to make noodles from.
 So most manufacturers add wheat to provide extra structure to the noods.

 However, you can find 100% gluten free buckwheat noodles that are suitable for a celiac or low FODMAP diet.
 I usually buy King Soba brand as that is what is available, both at my local Donald’s Market but it’s also easy to find on Amazon if you don’t have an option where you live.
 And, if that’s not an option for you, thin Thai rice noodles are a great swap.